Calvin-Pang/MAg/README.md

 2.Secondly, after using the above process to obtain the classification model in the patch-level, you can use **2.0.patch2image_counting.ipynb** to make the patch-level prediction.
 In this process, just follow the operation of the code in the notebook and you can get patch-level probabilities and histogram-based features.

-**NOTE**: in our experiments, we use xlsx format files to save predicted probability scores and other data.
-You can also freely modify the code to use other formats such as json format files to save the results, but it may make the code more complicated.

 3.After getting the patch-level model and patient-level histogram-based features from processes above, you can now train the patient-level classification models.
 Here we provide two different methods to complete this training, which means you can train it in an SVM with **2.1.patient-level MAg-SVM_histogram.ipynb** or in a two-layer fully-connected neural network with **2.2.patient-level MAg-network.ipynb**.
 If your dataset is not very large, we suggest you using the **2.1** while you had better use **2.2** if you have a hugh dataset(e.g, a dataset which contains 100000 patients).